-- Degree candidates are required to satisfy all prerequisites courses. - You must complete all required course work with no less than a cumulative 2.0 average. - You must fulfill all graduation requirements including the Foundations for Success and the Capstone Course for their program. - Students should check with their respective advisors or the Advising & Counseling Center to determine specific responsibilities.
+- You must complete all required course work with no less than a cumulative 2.0 average. - You must fulfill all graduation requirements including the Foundations for Success and the Capstone Course for their program. - Students should check with their respective advisors or the Advising & Counseling Center to determine specific responsibilities.